ahadji05/WebDevPractise/README.md

 # WebDevPractise
-A personal repository to practice web-developement using HTML, CSS and JavaScript
+A personal repository to practice web-developement using HTML, CSS and JavaScript.

+### Each directory is an isolated stand alone mini project.